-- How can you "wash yourselves"?
-What does that phrase mean?
-(See Phil.
-2:12, 13.) - 2 How did Jesus adapt, expand, and apply the love song of the vineyard?
-(Matt.
-21:33-45, Mark 12:1-12, Luke 20:9-19.)
-What lessons are in the above story for us as Seventh-day Adventists? - 8 What is the relationship between the forgiveness God offers and the transformation He accomplishes in our lives?
-Which comes first, transformation and then forgiveness, or forgiveness and then transformation?
-And why is it important to know which comes first? - 4 In the quotation above, Ellen G. White says people placed themselves in opposition to "the providences of God."
-What does that mean? - Summary: When God's people forget Him and take His blessings for granted.
-He reminds them they are accountable to their covenant with Him.
+1 How can we wash ourselves?
+What does that phrase mean? (see Phil.
+2:12, 13).

+2 How did Jesus adapt, expand, and apply the love song of the vineyard?
+Matt.
+21:33-45, Mark 12:1-12, Luke 20:9-19.
+What lessons are in there for us as Seventh-day Adventists?

+3 What is the relationship between the forgiveness God offers and the transformation He accomplishes in our lives?
+Which comes first,transformation and then forgiveness-or forgiveness and then transformation?
+And why is it important to know which comes first?

+4 In the Ellen White quote above, she says people placed themselves in opposition to "the providences of God."
+What does that mean?

+Summary: When God's people forget Him and take His blessings for granted, He reminds them they are accountable to their covenant with Him.
 Mercifully, He points out their condition, warns them about the destructive consequences of abandoning His protection, and urges them to allow Him to heal and cleanse them.